 It won't change the world like other things, but graphene also promises to provide better alternatives to toxic hair dyes.

 The researchers sprayed a graphene oxide gel on blonde hair and let it dry for 10 minutes.
-The layer of graphene "dye", just 2 microns thick, remained on the hair even after 30 washes, without causing any type of damage or wear to the hair.
+The graphene "dye" layer, just 2 microns thick, remained on the hair even after 30 washes, without causing any kind of damage or wear to the hair.

 By its nature, given its incredible strength, graphene is inevitably involved in research aimed at creating best bulletproof clothes.
 A protection made with layers of graphene offers twice the impact absorption compared to Kevlar.
 Its lightness and flexibility will allow you to create much more agile and flexible clothing.
 And not only that: it will also be possible to improve protection on other objects, such as bulletproof windows.